-Serve them plain as an appetizer with a glass of wine or ouzo.
+Serve them plain as an appetizer with a glass of white wine, beer or ouzo.
 If you feel extra fancy, make a quick dip with Greek strained yogurt and dill.

-You can also make the black garlic tzatziki from this recipe
+You can also make the black garlic tzatziki from this Greek pork skewers (Souvlaki recipe)

 Just remember: zucchini chips don't wait for you, you wait for them.
 Eat them while they're still warm, because as they sit they will become less crunchy.

 A simple Greek yogurt dip for zucchini chips

 This dip is so simple and versatile, you'll be making it all the time!
 In Greece, almost all zucchini recipes require some dill weed since they pair so well together, but if you don't like it you can leave it out or replace it with parsley, mint or chives.